 Abstract

 Resistant hypertension (RHTN) is a commonly encountered clinical problem and its management remains a challenging task for healthcare providers.
 The prevalence of true RHTN has been difficult to assess due to pseudoresistance and secondary hypertension.
 Atherosclerotic renal artery stenosis (RAS) has been associated as a secondary cause of RHTN.
 Initial studies had shown that angioplasty and stenting for RAS were a promising therapeutic option when added to optimal medical management.
-However, recent randomized controlled trials (RTC) in larger populations have failed to show any such benefit.
-Sympathetic autonomic nervous system (SANS) dysfunction is commonly noted in individuals with resistant hypertension.
+However, recent randomized controlled trials in larger populations have failed to show any such benefit.
+Sympathetic autonomic nervous system dysfunction is commonly noted in individuals with resistant hypertension.
 Surgical sympathectomy was the treatment of choice for malignant hypertension and it significantly improved mortality.
 However, post-surgical complications and the advent of antihypertensive drugs made this approach less desirable and it was eventually abandoned.
-Increasing prevalence of RHTN in recent decades has led to the emergence of minimally invasive interventions such as transcatheter renal denervation (RDN) for better control of blood pressure.
+Increasing prevalence of RHTN in recent decades has led to the emergence of minimally invasive interventions such as transcatheter renal denervation for better control of blood pressure.
 It is a minimally invasive procedure which uses radiofrequency energy for selective ablation of renal sympathetic nerves located in the adventitia of the renal artery.
 It is a quick procedure and has a short recovery time.
 Early studies in small population showed significant reduction in blood pressure (BP).
 The most recent Symplicity HTN-3 study, which is the largest randomized control trial and the only one to use a sham procedure in controls, failed to show significant BP reduction at 6 mo.

 © 2014 Baishideng Publishing Group Inc. All rights reserved.